PrefectHQ/prefect/docs/guides/variables.md

 Variable values are commonly loaded at flow runtime.
 But you can load them in other contexts, such as when passing configuration information to Prefect in a `prefect.yaml` file's deployment steps.

-!!! warning "Variables are not Encrypted"
+!!! warning "Variables are not encrypted"
     We do not recommend using variables to store sensitive information.
 Instead, use [Secret blocks](https://docs.prefect.io/concepts/blocks/#prefect-built-in-blocks) to store and access sensitive information.

 ## Manage variables